openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

      - ``assets/build.sh``

-       A Bash script that contains all build stages, its command-line interface inspired by Tutor's ``openedx-assets`` script.
-The script will be runnable on any POSIX system, including macOS and Ubuntu.
-The script will be linted for common shell scripting mistakes using `shellcheck <https://www.shellcheck.net>`_.
+       A Bash script that contains all build stages, with subcommands available for running each stage separately.
+Its command-line interface inspired by Tutor's ``openedx-assets`` script.
+The script will be runnable on any POSIX system, including macOS and Ubuntu and it will linted for common shell scripting mistakes using `shellcheck <https://www.shellcheck.net>`_.

    * - **Build stage 1: Copy npm-installed assets** from node_modules to other folders in edx-platform.
 They are used by certain especially-old legacy LMS & CMS frontends that are not set up to work with npm directly.

      - ``paver update_assets --skip-collect``

-       This stage is implemented in Python within update_assets.
+       Implemented in Python within update_assets.
 There is not standalone command for it.

      - ``assets/build.sh npm``

-       TODO
+       Pure Bash reimplementation.

    * - **Build stage 2: Copy XModule framents** from the xmodule source tree over to places where will be available for Webpacking and SCSS compliation.
 This is done for a hard-coded list of XModule-style XBlocks, which are not growing in number; it is *not* a problem for in-repository pure XBlock Fragments or pip-installed XBlock assets, which are ready-to-serve.

      - ``paver process_xmodule_assets``, or
        ``xmodule_assets``

-       The former is a Python wrapper of the latter; the latter is a console script pointing to an application-level Python module.
+       Equivalent paver task and console script, both pointing at to an application-level Python module.
 That module inspects attributes from legacy XModule-style XBlock classes in order to determine which static assets to copy and what to name them.

      - ``assets/build.sh xmodule``

        A Bash implementation of XModule asset copying.
 The aforementioned attributes will be moved from the XModule-style XBlock classes into a simple static JSON file, which the Bash script will be able to read.

+       (The initial implementation of build.sh may just point at ``xmodule_assets``).

    * - **Build stage 3: Run Webpack** in order to to shim, minify, otherwise process, and bundle JS modules.
 This requires a call to the npm-installed ``webpack`` binary.

      - ``paver webpack``

-       A Python wrapper around a call to webpack.
+       Python wrapper around a call to webpack.
 Invokes the ``./manage.py [lms|cms] print_setting`` multiple times in order to determine Django settings, adding which can add 20+ seconds to the build.

      - ``assets/build.sh webpack``

-       A Bash wrapper around a call to webpack.
+       Bash wrapper around a call to webpack.
 The script will accept parameters for Django settings rather than looking them up.
 Open edX distributions, such as Tutor, can choose how to supply the Django-setting-dervied parameters in an efficient manner.

    * - **Build stage 4: Compile default SCSS** into CSS for legacy LMS/CMS frontends.